jye-aviatrix/azure-active-passive-cluster-intra-region-poc/README.md

 An ordered list (file name: nodes_info.json) of all nodes and their name /private IP/ public IP is also bootstrap to each node.

-A bootup.service is scheduled to run each time when the nodes boot up, it will delete /var/www/html/probe.html to make sure each node always start as passive node.
+A bootup.service is scheduled to run each time when the nodes boot up, it will delete /var/www/html/probe.html and <node>.html to make sure each node always start as passive node.

 A loader.py is scheduled to run every 20 seconds on each nodes using timer service.
 Timer service is used to ensure that all nodes will be executing the script at the same time at 0, 20, 40 seconds of each minute, as long as their clock is in sync.